Luggage & Storage

 Sleeping Platform

 With the second and third rows folded, the Rivian can create a large flat area suitable for cargo or a simple rest setup.
+(Note: Mattresses not included with vehicle)

 Charging & Trip Planning